HammyHavoc/hammyhavoc/README.md

 - 📄 Read about my work and life on [https://www.hammyhavoc.com](https://www.hammyhavoc.com)

-- ⚡ Fun fact **Fascinated by CNC milling and 3D printing, more recently started playing with masked SLA 3D printing.
+- ⚡ Fun fact: **Fascinated by CNC milling and 3D printing, more recently started playing with masked SLA 3D printing.
 Very interested in metallurgy and jewellery.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->